A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 \subsection{Newton stratification}

-Parallel to the discussion in section 7 and section 9, we discuss the Newton stratification on the cartesian diagram in theorem \ref{integral}.
-This recovers the almost product formula on Newton strata of PEL-type Shimura varieties due to Mantovan \cite[Proposition 11]{Mantovan}, c.f. \cite[4.3]{CS17}, as well as the $p$-adic uniformization of Rapoport and Zink \cite[6.30]{RZ}.
+Parallel to the discussion in Sections 7 and 9, we discuss the Newton stratification on the cartesian diagram in Theorem \ref{integral}.
+This recovers (at least on the level of v-sheaves) the almost product formula on Newton strata of PEL-type Shimura varieties due to Mantovan \cite[Proposition 11]{Mantovan}, cf. \cite[Section 4.3]{CS17}, as well as the $p$-adic uniformization of Rapoport and Zink \cite[Theorem 6.30]{RZ}.